Online professional course Applied Research Skills

 30 credit Masters level module

-This online module will you to the knowledge and skills required to design, carry out and critically analyse research in science communication.
-While the module is part of the applied science communication programme, the taught skills will be relevant to anyone wanting to conduct social research using both quantitative and qualitative methods, as well as those seeking to the skills to evaluate public engagement initiatives.
+This online module will provide you with the knowledge and skills required to design, carry out and critically analyse research in science communication.
+The taught skills will be relevant to anyone wanting to conduct social research using both quantitative and qualitative methods, as well as those seeking to the skills to evaluate public engagement initiatives.
 You will examine topics including methodologies for research, how to design a research project, criticality in research, ethics, and how to share research effectively.
 Research methods covered will include secondary and desk-based research, experimental approaches, questionnaires and surveys, content and discourse analysis, observations, interviews and focus groups, as well as social media analytics and analysis.

 On successful completion of this module, you will be able to: